 Peer Tutoring Program - Peer tutoring in most areas of study is available free of charge to Darton students.
-Interested students should check with their instructors or the Peer Tutoring Center, C-144, for more information.
+Interested students should check with their instructors or in C-227 for more information.

 Intramurals and Recreation - Students are encouraged to participate in a variety of intramural and league tournament activities such as flag football, volleyball, tennis, basketball, badminton, billiards, bowling, Putt-Putt, scramble golf, and table tennis.